lisyarus/blog/_posts/2023-02-24-blur-coefficients-generator.md

 radiusInput.oninput = update;
 sigmaInput.oninput = update;
+correctionInput.oninput = update;

 </script>

 # How to use it?

+`OFFSETS` are offsets in pixels from the destination pixel to the input sample pixels (along the current blurring axis, i.e. horizontal or vertical).

+`WEIGHTS` are the corresponding weights, i.e. how much contribution each input sample gives to the output value.
+They are already normalized --- their sum is 1.

+Here's an example GLSL function that does the blurring:

 <textarea id="example" cols="80" rows="17" readonly>
 // blurDirection is: